lexrus/xcstrings.schema.json/README.md

 A JSON Schema and validation helper for Apple's `.xcstrings` string catalog files.
 The schema mirrors the structure observed in real-world catalogs and can be used with [`jsonschema`](https://python-jsonschema.readthedocs.io/) or any compatible validator to ensure catalogs remain well-formed.

+> IMPORTANT: The included schema may be out of date; verify against your catalogs before relying on it.

 ## Project Layout

 - `examples/` — sample `.xcstrings` catalogs gathered from various scenarios.